troperville

 • In Rack, Shack and Benny.
 What else do you call burning people alive because they won't sing a song about chocolate bunnies?

 • Happens again in The Toy that Saved Christmas.
-While Nezzer's understandably angry at the group for sneaking on his property and using his tv studio without his knowledge or consent, responding by planning to send them off a cliff to their deaths is rather over-the-top.
+While Nezzer's understandably angry at the group for sneaking on his property and using his tv studio without his knowledge or consent, responding by planning to send them off a cliff to their deaths is rather over the top.

 • Easily Forgiven:

-• Elvish Presley: Literally, in Lord of the Bean.
+• Elvish Presley: Literally, in Lord of the Beans.
 Larry wears a sequined jumpsuit and fake elf ears for his Silly Song.
 Jimmy Gourd even invokes the trope by calling him "an Elvish impersonator."

 • Embarrassing Slide: A version of this occurs in one of the silly songs (The Song of the Cebu): the song is sung along with a slideshow... which eventually stops showing relevant pictures and starts showing vacation pictures instead.
 The song quickly ends, to the consternation of Archibald, who wonders just what the ending of the song was supposed to be.
+The vacation pictures aren't that embarrassing, but there is one slide that's not shown to the viewer...note

 • Exact Words: When Pistachio realizes he's been tricked, this exchange happens: